ofersadan85/friendflix/README.md

 ## License

-This project is free and open source, and there is no license attached to it.
-Feel free to use it in any way you see fit.
+This project is free and open source, see the [LICENSE](LICENSE) file for more information.